-Students registered for fall or spring semesters, who attend none of the class meetings during the first week of classes and do not inform the instructor of their intentions to remain in the course or do not drop the course within the published period will be administratively withdrawn from the course.
+Students registered for fall or spring or summer terms, which attend none of the class meetings during the first week of classes and do not inform the instructor of their intentions to remain in the course or do not drop the course within the published period, will be administratively withdrawn from the course.
 It is the responsibility of the faculty member to document such absences.

-Instructors must take roll during the first week of classes, until they receive final rolls.
-The faculty member will inform the Registrar that the student is not attending classes by notation on the verification roll provided after the first week of class.
+Instructors must take roll during the first week of classes, until the drop/add period had ended.
+The faculty member will inform the Registrar of any student who has never attended or participated in the class.
+This notification should take place during the first week of class.